zahranoviana/Microbial-Bioinformatics-101.1-A-Practical-Workshop-for-Whole-Genome-Sequencing-WGS-Data-Analysis/README.md

 ## Here we go, Part II

-### 1. Installation of nanoplot and fastqc via conda
+### 1. Installation of nanoplot via conda and quality check for long read sequences

    #### a.
 Create conda environment called qc_check ~30 sec